Blosc/bloscpack/README.rst

   * BloscpackHeader class introduced
   * The info subcommand shows human readable sizes when printing the header
-  * Now using Travis-CI for testing
+  * Now using Travis-CI for testing and Coveralls for coverage

 * v0.3.0     - Sun Aug 04 2013